marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 > SSE-KMS, SSE-C, SSE-S3, Client Library on S3 Encryption Client
 > [S3 Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html)

-2) You’re researching third-party backup solutions to backup 10 TB of data nightly to Amazon S3.
-File restores won’t be needed often, but when they are, they’ll need to be available in under five minutes.
+2) You're researching third-party backup solutions to backup 10 TB of data nightly to Amazon S3.
+File restores won't be needed often, but when they are, they'll need to be available in under five minutes.
 Your analysis shows that you will exceed your budget for backup storage and you need to find a way to reduce the estimated monthly costs.
 How should you modify the solution to achieve the cost reduction needed?
 * [ ] Create an S3 lifecycle rule to move the data immediately to Amazon S3 Glacier
 * [x] Choose a third-party backup solution that writes directly to the Amazon S3 Glacier API
 * [ ] Choose a third-party backup solution that leverages AWS Storage Gateway to write data to Amazon S3 Glacier
 * [ ] Write the data directly to the S3 Standard-Infrequent Access Storage ClassSELECTED
 > Source: Q: What are Expedited retrievals?
 > Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
-For all but the largest archives (250MB+), data accessed using Expedited retrievals are typically made available within 1 – 5 minutes.
+For all but the largest archives (250MB+), data accessed using Expedited retrievals are typically made available within 1 to 5 minutes.
 There are two types of Expedited retrievals: On-Demand and Provisioned.
-On-Demand requests are fulfilled when we are able to complete the retrieval within 1 – 5 minutes.
+On-Demand requests are fulfilled when we are able to complete the retrieval within 1 to 5 minutes.
 Provisioned requests ensure that retrieval capacity for Expedited retrievals is available when you need them.

 3) You are about to encrypt the data in your S3 buckets, and you need a solution to enable the use of a customer master key (CMK) as an added layer of protection against unauthorized access.
 In addition, this solution must provide you with an audit trail that shows you when and who used the CMK.
 Which of the following choices denote this type of encryption?
 * [ ] Server-Side Encryption